tldr-pages/tldr/pages/linux/serialver.md

 `serialver -classpath {{directory}} {{classname1:classname2:...}}`

-- Pass specified option from reference page of Java application launcher to the Java Virtual Machine:
+- Use a specific option from reference page of Java application launcher to the Java Virtual Machine:

 `serialver -Joption {{classnames}}`